 As the senior public doctoral-level institution in the state’s major urban area, UAB is also committed to providing comprehensive programs in continuing education consistent with the quality and diversity of its other offerings.
 The university’s faculty, staff, and students also serve as resources to the area through activities related to professional, economic, and cultural growth and development.

 UAB offers a rich variety of student life activities through its many academic organizations, honor clubs, fraternities and sororities, and volunteer groups.
-The university houses more than 250 campus organizations, including numerous national honorary societies, more than 120 professional clubs and interest groups, spirit teams, intramural and recreational sports, and an established student government organization.
+The university houses nearly 350 campus organizations, including numerous national honorary societies, more than 120 professional clubs and interest groups, spirit teams, intramural and recreational sports, and an established student government organization.

 The University of Alabama System

 With more than 70,000 students, The University of Alabama System is Alabama’s largest higher education enterprise, composed of three dynamic institutions striving to provide the people of Alabama with regionally and nationally prominent teaching, research, and service programs with a profound impact on our state.

 The University of Alabama opened for admission of students on April 18, 1831, in Tuscaloosa.
 During the first half of the twentieth century and in addition to its regular educational programs at the Tuscaloosa campus, the university began to offer additional educational opportunities to residents in urban communities throughout Alabama.
 The Birmingham and Huntsville centers evolved into new university campuses.
 In September 1966, all university operations in Birmingham were designated as the University of Alabama in Birmingham by the University of Alabama Board of Trustees.
 This action established the University of Alabama in Birmingham as one of the three major campuses of the university.
 The University of Alabama in Huntsville had been initiated as a four-year school in 1964.